 Source: nensuria via freepik.com

-Recognizing Level Of Anxiety
+Recognizing Anxiety Levels

-If you have a worry stone, the amount you use it may be related to how much anxiety you're feeling.
-In one research study, aimed at finding out about engagement with therapy, worry stones were used during therapy to gauge the participant's levels of anxiety as a part of the therapeutic sessions.
+If you have a worry stone, the amount that you use it may be related to how much anxiety you're feeling.
+In one research study aimed at finding out about engagement with therapy, worry stones were used during therapy to gauge the participant's levels of anxiety as a part of the therapeutic sessions.
 This technique can be used in any therapy session.
 You can also use this technique yourself.
 Just take notice of how much you're using your worry stone to get an idea of how much and how often you're feeling anxious.

 Muscle tension can come from physical or psychological stress.
 Rubbing a worry stone can help relieve tension in your hands by working the muscles involved.
 Also, through its calming action, a worry stone can help relieve muscle tension in other parts of your body if it's caused by psychological stress.